-ADOPTION OF NON-EMPLOYEE DIRECTORS STOCK AWARD PLAN
+ADOPTION OF NON-EMPLOYEE DIRECTORS STOCK OPTION AWARD PLAN

-There will be presented to the meeting a proposal to adopt the 2004 Non-Employee Directors Stock Award Plan ("2004 Plan").
-The 2004 Plan will replace the 1993 Outside Directors Stock Award Plan, which expired by its terms on October 13, 2003.
-The Board believes that an equity-based incentive plan is an integral component of an attractive compensation program that will attract, retain, and reward qualified non-employee directors, to the benefit of the Company and its shareholders.
-The Board has approved the 2004 Plan and directed that it be submitted to the shareholders for approval.
+There will be presented to the meeting a proposal to adopt the 2005 Non-Employee Directors Stock Option Award Plan (the "Directors Plan").
+The Directors Plan will replace the 1993 Outside Directors Stock Award Plan, which expired by its terms on October 13, 2003.
+The Board believes that an equity-based incentive plan is an integral component of an attractive compensation program that will attract, retain and reward qualified non-employee directors, to the benefit of the Company and its shareholders.
+The Board has approved the Directors Plan and directed that it be submitted to the shareholders for approval.
+The proposal to approve the Directors Plan requires the approval of holders of a majority of the shares present in person or represented by proxy and entitled to vote.

-Description of the Proposed 2004 Plan
+Description of the Proposed Directors Plan

 Administration.
-The 2004 Plan is administered by the Compensation Committee, which is comprised of three non-employee directors who are not employed by the Company and who satisfy the "independence" requirements under rules issued by the SEC and Nasdaq.
+The Directors Plan is administered by the Compensation Committee, which is comprised of two directors who are not employed by the Company and who satisfy the "independence" requirements under rules issued by Nasdaq.

 Eligibility.
-All non-employee directors of the Company ("Non-Employee

-Directors") are eligible to participate in the 2004 Plan.
-A Non-Employee Director is a member of the Company's Board of Directors who is not, and has not been during the immediately preceding 12-month period, an employee of the Company.
+All non-employee directors of the Company ("Non-Employee Directors") are eligible to participate in the Directors Plan.
+A Non-Employee Director is a member of the Company's Board of Directors who is not an employee of the Company.

-Shares Subject to the Plan.
-The total number of shares of Common Stock that may be issued to Non-Employee Directors under the 2004 Plan shall not exceed 200,000.
-Awards granted under the 2004 Plan that expire or terminate without being exercised may be regranted.
+Shares Subject to the Directors Plan.
+The total number of shares of Common Stock that may be issued to Non-Employee Directors under the Directors Plan shall not exceed 500,000, subject to adjustment as provided in the Directors Plan.
+Awards granted under the Directors Plan that expire or terminate without being exercised may be regranted.

 Awards and Limitations.
-Under the 2004 Plan, options to acquire two shares of Common Stock shall be granted on the first day of each 2004 Plan year (currently a plan year is the Company's fiscal year) for each share of Common Stock purchased by a Non-Employee Director during each preceding 2004 Plan year, up to a maximum award of 50,000 shares per Non-Employee Director per 2004 Plan year.
+Under the Directors Plan, unless and until the Compensation Committee determines otherwise and in addition to any other award that may be granted to the Non-Employee Directors, an option to acquire two shares of Common Stock shall be granted to each Non-Employee Director on the first day of each fiscal year for each share of Common Stock purchased by such Non-Employee Director during each preceding fiscal year, with up to a maximum award of 40,000 options.

 Exercise Price.
-The exercise price for any option granted under the 2004 Plan may not be less than the fair market value of the Common Stock on the date of grant.
-Fair market value is defined in the 2004 Plan as the closing price for the Common Stock on Nasdaq on the date of the option award.
-The fair market value of the Common Stock was \$2.85 on November 3, 2004.
+The exercise price for any option granted under the Directors Plan may not be less than the fair market value of the Common Stock on the date of grant.
+Fair market value is defined in the Directors Plan as the closing price for the Common Stock on Nasdaq on the date of the option award.
+The fair market value of the Common Stock was \$2.75 on April 1, 2005.

 Terms of Option Awards.
-For all awards under the 2004 Plan, the minimum vesting period is six months after grant and the maximum exercise period is five years after vesting.
-Payment for shares purchased pursuant to exercise of an option award must be made at the time of exercise in cash or other payment method approved by the Committee.
+For all awards under the Directors Plan, the minimum vesting period is six months after grant and the maximum exercise period is ten years after grant.
+Payment for shares purchased pursuant to exercise of an option award must be made at the time of exercise in cash or other payment method approved by the Compensation Committee.

-Term of the 2004 Plan.
-The 2004 Plan terminates three years from December 15, 2004 or such earlier date as the Board may determine and no awards may be granted thereafter.
+Term of the Directors Plan.
+The Directors Plan terminates ten years from the date of approval by the Company's shareholders, or such earlier date as the Board may determine and no awards may be granted thereafter.